-Located in the heart of the Mayan world, the Riviera Maya or Mayan Riviera is a region that borders the Caribbean Sea and consists of beautiful beaches, tropical jungles, nature parks, rivers, cenotes, and archaeological sites of ancient Mayan ruins.
-Known as the Mexico Caribbean in the state of Quintana Roo and part of the Yucatan Peninsula, the Riviera Maya spreads south from Cancun, and from the charming, small town of Puerto Morelos to the tiny fishing village of Punta Allen in the Sian Ka’an nature reserve.
+Located in the heart of the ancient Mayan’s stomping grounds, the Riviera Maya or Mayan Riviera runs along the turquoise blue Caribbean Sea and consists of beautiful white sand beaches, tropical jungles, rivers (both above and below ground), cenotes and ancient Mayan archaeological sites.
+Located in the Mexican Caribbean, the Riviera Maya is in the state of Quintana Roo on the Yucatan Peninsula and spreads south from Cancun, past the charming beach town of Puerto Morelos to the tiny fishing village of Punta Allen in the Sian Ka’an Biosphere Nature Reserve.

-The Riviera Maya is renowned for being one of the best areas along the Mexico Caribbean coastline for water sports and beach activities, because it offers both expansive and private beaches with clear, turquoise-blue, warm sea water.
-Featuring a spectacular underwater world of colorful fish and uncommon marine life along its coral reefs, this part of the Caribbean Sea is home to the great Mesoamerican Barrier Reef, the second largest coral reef in the world, spanning from Cancun all the way south to Guatemala, Central America.
+The Riviera Maya is renowned for being one of the best areas along the Mexican Caribbean coastline for water sports and beach activities because it offers expansive beaches with clear, turquoise-blue, warm sea water.
+Featuring a spectacular underwater world of colorful fish and uncommon marine life along its coral reefs, this part of the Caribbean Sea is home to the great Mesoamerican Barrier Reef, the second largest coral reef in the world, spanning from Cancun all the way south to Guatemala in Central America.

 The Riviera Maya is the perfect place to enjoy water sports and activities, such as jet skiing, parasailing, snorkeling, scuba diving, swimming in cenotes (cave-like sinkholes with natural wells fed by underground rivers), swimming with the dolphins and whale sharks, zip-lining, horseback riding, jungle tours and much more.
 Another prime attraction of the Riviera Maya and the Yucatan Peninsula are the many ancient Mayan archaeological ruin sites, such as Chichen Itza, Tulum and Coba, just to name a few.